Sommos/javascript_animated_product_card/README.md

 This program builds a responsive, animated product card website in HTML, CSS & JavaScript.

-This has been built into a web application accessible here: https://sommos.github.io/javascript_animated_product_card/
+This has been built into a website accessible here: https://sommos.github.io/javascript_animated_product_card/

 # Contribution